nathanael-b/SPAN/XMLDataDictionary.md

 _See "Complete" for information on how to use the `<expire>` tag._

+#### Note

+>`<note>...</note>`

+The note field is optional, and may be ignored by an importer at their discretion.
+The Note field allows free text in a "Single Line of Text" format to be included.

+#### URL

+>`<url>...</url>`

+The URL is an optional field, and may be ignored by an importer at their discretion.
+The URL, when included inside the `<credential>` tag is specific to that credential and should be utilized to provide a link to credential information, verification information, or the issuer.

 #### Education ONLY Tags

 **_The Following Tags Apply Only to Education Type Credentials_**

+#### Latin Honors

+>`<latin>...</latin>`

+Latin honors, distinctions, and other honors that are added to an education credential should be included inside the `<latin>` tag. (e.g. Suma Cum Laude, With Distinction, Advanced Placement, etc.)

+#### GPA

+>`<gpa scale="...">...</gpa>`

+The GPA of an educational program can be included.
+The `scale` attribute can be used to identify an alternative GPA Scale.
+Without a `scale` attribute the GPA scale will be 0.00-4.00.

+**Importer Note:** GPAs must always be numeric values.
+Importers must accept a minimum of two (2) decimal places, and may truncate or round longer numbers, however a numeric value of less than 4.00 may not be ignored if an importer accepts GPA information.